vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 To validate a parameter value, we override the `CheckDataOverride` function.
 We process the parameter's value and if there's a problem, we throw an exception.
 The exception message is shown to the user, to let them know what's wrong with the value they entered.

-For our `CatsName` parameter, we check to make sure that the parameter value is not empty:
+For our `CatsName` parameter, we make sure that the parameter value is not empty:
 {% highlight csharp %}
 protected override void CheckDataOverride(CustomListData data) {